E. sinica, 'Ma Huang,' TCM; It's Use, Lore and Cultivation Information:

 Water: It prefers dry or just slightly moist soil and can tolerate drought.

-Natural Locations: Found in waste and sandy places, high plains, mountain slopes; usually at 2,000-5,000 ft. altitude.
+Natural Locations: Desert.
+Found in sandy places, high plains, mountain slopes; usually at 2,000-5,000 ft. altitude.

 Frost: Can handle hard frost, temps to 10F or so.

-Treat similar to a cactus, dry and warm.
+- Treat similar to a cactus, dry and warm.
 Lightly water once a week.
 Well drained, sandy soil is best.
 Deep roots find water.

 Plant Description: